 The completion of primary and secondary education in Turkey is required prior to enrolling in higher education.
 Students who have completed their education in public schools or in schools providing distance education in Turkey will have fulfilled this requirement.
-However, those who graduated from institutions outside of Turkey or who cannot demonstrate previous school attendance are required to take the High School Proficiency and Equivalency Examination for Foreign Students.
+However, those who graduated from institutions outside of Turkey or who cannot demonstrate previous school attendance are required to register at Open Education High School (Açık Öğretim Lisesi).

 All foreigners who wish to enroll in universities in Turkey should take and pass the Examination for Foreign Students (YÖS), organized by universities.
 You may be required to pay an application fee to take this exam.
 In addition, universities have the discretion to request additional documents related to the applicant’s previous education.
 Depending on the language of instruction at the university and in the department, applicants may be required to demonstrate their language proficiency.
 We therefore recommend that you consult the Foreign Student Departments or university websites for detailed information on requirements and for announcements.

 There is no requirement for you to withdraw your international protection application to continue to higher education in Turkey.
 If the university you are admitted to is located in a province other than your city of registration, you will need to request a change in your city of registration by approaching the Provincial Directorate of Migration Management.

 International protection applicants or beneficiaries can enroll in distance education programs of universities if they meet certain requirements.
 Although the language of instruction for most of these programs and courses is Turkish, there are also programs where the language of instruction is a language other than Turkish.
 For further information about distance education programs, and about registration requirements and procedures, please visit the websites of the universities.